Categories

 How would you your Dub-Describe style?

-As the Dubvisionist, I go to work “classically”.
+As a Dubvisionist, I go to work “classically”.
 A Dub has an original, at best well known.
 Then new arrangements on the mixer and the "making visible" of sub-tracks make sense of the conscious listening pleasure.

 I work differently at TVS.
 Here electronically interpreted beats are created as an atmosphere in which you can experiment with other elements.
 I find the friction between electronic sounds and roots influences interesting.